 You can also register for Patient Access Online to order your repeat medication, Please see reception if you wish to register.

-Delivery Service Announcement : There will be no Prescription Deliveries for dispensing patients week commencing 17th September - all deliveries will resume week commencing 24th September.
+Delivery Service Announcement : There will be no Prescription Deliveries for dispensing patients on the following dates:

-Please make sure you have made other arrangements for you medication collection.
+Please make sure you have made other arrangements for you medication collection during these times.

 We do not accept repeat prescription request over the telephone.

 All prescriptions must be paid for when collected unless a valid exemption certificate is produced.
 It is possible to pay for a ‘season ticket’ called a pre-payment if you have several prescriptions.
 Please ask a member of the dispensary team about this as it can work out more cost effective for you.